datascijedi/website/CONTRIBUTING.md

 To contribute code or content, just submit a pull request against the `main` branch!
 If you are embarking on a larger effort or just want to let us know of an issue, consider creating a GiHub issue as well.

-If you're using R Studio or prefer a GUI-based approach, check out [this recording](https://drive.google.com/file/d/1tYgy2J9Yne-YX4c1JdHnQLGTgK3G2wAc/view?usp=sharing) from a Communications Committee meeting that demostrates two approaches to starting a pull request and requesting a merge.
+If you're using R Studio or prefer a GUI-based approach, check out [this recording](https://drive.google.com/file/d/1tYgy2J9Yne-YX4c1JdHnQLGTgK3G2wAc/view?usp=sharing) from a Communications Committee meeting that demonstrates two approaches to starting a pull request and requesting a merge.
 Otherwise, head over to the "Development Setup" section of this guide for various other options.

 ## Content Edits

 ### Adding Links

 When inserting links anywhere on the site, use a clear label describing the purpose of the link.
-This makes the website more accessible for viewers using screen readers (among other accecsibility benefits).
-[Read more about Accesible Rich Interner Applications at this link.](https://www.w3.org/WAI/WCAG22/Techniques/aria/ARIA8#:~:text=The%20aria%2Dlabel%20attribute%20provides,used%20instead%20of%20aria%2Dlabel%20)
+This makes the website more accessible for viewers using screen readers (among other accessibility benefits).
+[Read more about Accessible Rich Internet Applications at this link.](https://www.w3.org/WAI/WCAG22/Techniques/aria/ARIA8#:~:text=The%20aria%2Dlabel%20attribute%20provides,used%20instead%20of%20aria%2Dlabel%20)

 ### Updating Resources